Adamocho/Drifter/README.md

 > Cars, Shooting and Drifting.

-What more an ordinary male would need to be happy?
+What more an ordinary male would need to be happy about?
 Nothing.

 ### Tools I used